Realisation-Level Privacy Filtering: Introduction

 To tackle the adaptive setting, researchers have proposed the use of privacy filters, which may be DP based \cite{rogers2021, filters2021} or RDP based \cite{Lecuyer2021Practical, filters2021}, and keep a running total of privacy loss to adaptively decide when to stop releases to stay within a privacy budget.
 Existing privacy filters track the privacy loss of the sequence of realised mechanisms by combining their per round parameters.
 This contrasts classical composition, which operates without knowledge of the particular realisations of adaptively chosen mechanisms.
 We call this \emph{mechanism-level} accounting.
-Despite its advantages, mechanism-level accounting relies on worst case privacy parameters, and does not exploit the fact that the realised leakage may be significantly smaller.
-In this work, we propose a filtering approach that tracks leakage pointwise, operating at the \emph{realisation-level}.
+Despite its advantages, mechanism-level accounting relies on worst case privacy parameters, and does not exploit the fact that the realised loss may be significantly smaller.
+In this work, we present a filtering approach that tracks privacy loss pointwise, operating at the \emph{realisation-level}.
 While this may appear natural, doing so poses significant technical challenges, as differential privacy can be violated through conditioning on realised outputs.
 In particular, designing a stopping rule to ensure a privacy guarantee requires accounting for the privacy loss from halting the filter.
+Whilst realisation-level privacy accounting was considered in the local differential privacy (LDP) setting in \cite{Pan}, it remains relatively unexplored.

 In this work, we propose a privacy filtering approach based on realisation-level accounting.
 We design one such filter and prove that it satisfies $(\epsilon, \delta)$-DP.
 The filter is generally applicable, and does not assume a particular class of mechanism.
 Finally, we discuss its utility implications in terms of the allowed number of data releases.